netobserv/network-observability-operator/config/descriptions/ocp.md

 [Loki](https://grafana.com/oss/loki/), from GrafanaLabs, is the backend that is used to store all collected flows.
 The NetObserv Operator does not install Loki directly, however we provide some guidance to help you there.

-For normal usage, we recommend two options:

-- Installing the [Loki Operator](https://docs.openshift.com/container-platform/4.11//logging/cluster-logging-loki.html).
-We have written [a guide](https://github.com/netobserv/documents/blob/main/loki_operator.md) to help you through those steps.
-Please note that it requires configuring an object storage.
-Note also that the Loki Operator can also be used for [OpenShift cluster logging](https://docs.openshift.com/container-platform/4.11/logging/cluster-logging.html).
-If you do so, you should not share the same `LokiStack` for Logging and NetObserv.

-- Installing using [Grafana's official documentation](https://grafana.com/docs/loki/latest/).
-Here also we wrote a ["distributed Loki" step by step guide](https://github.com/netobserv/documents/blob/main/loki_distributed.md).
+- For a persistent usage, refer to [the operator documentation](https://docs.openshift.com/container-platform/latest/networking/network_observability/installing-operators.html).

-For a quick try that is not suitable for production and not scalable (it deploys a single pod, configures a 1GB storage PVC, with 24 hours of retention), you can simply run the following commands:
+- For a quick try that is not suitable for production and not scalable (it deploys a single pod, configures a 1GB storage PVC, with 24 hours of retention), you can simply run the following commands:

 ```
 oc create namespace netobserv